Headington Hill, Queensland: History

 Headington Hill Provisional School opened on 11 May 1903.
-On 1 January 1909 it became Headington Hill State School.
+On 1 January 1909, it became Headington Hill State School.
 In 1910 it was renamed Nevilton State School.
 It closed in 1921.
-Nevilton State School reopened circa 1936 and closed in 1958.
+Nevilton State School reopened circa 1936, but evident closed again, as it reopened in 1946 after a closure of a "number of years".
+It closed permanently in 1958.
+It was within the present-day boundaries of Nevilton.